mpfilbin/conductor/README.md

 # Conductor - An Application Orchestration Tool for Rally (NOTOK)

-Conductor helps to launch multiple applications necessary to run the NOTOK application suite.
+Conductor helps to launch and manage multiple applications from the command line simply and easily.
 Conductor reads a .orchestration file location in your user's home directory (~).

-## Orchistration File Format
+## Orchestration File Format

 ```yaml